cmmid/cmmid.github.io/topics/covid19/_posts/2021-02-26-sindh-vaccination-econ.md

 # add the title of your project
 title: Health impact and cost-effectiveness of COVID-19 vaccination in Sindh Province, Pakistan

-description: We evaluated the effectiveness of control measure X for 2019-nCoV infection
+description: We evaluated the cost-effectiveness of vaccination against COVID-19 in Sindh, Pakistan

 # delete any tags which aren't appropriate
 # if you need more tags, they can be created!
 Please discuss.